 };

-// Instead of "length", they do this:
+// Instead of "length"

 var length = joinStrings("l", "e", "n", "g", "t", "h");

-// Instead of "XMLHttpRequest", they build:
+// Instead of "XMLHttpRequest"

-var xhr = joinStrings("X", "M", "L", "H", "t", "t", "p", "R", "e", "q", "u", "e", "s", "t"); // wow such obfuscation
+var xhr = joinStrings("X", "M", "L", "H", "t", "t", "p", "R", "e", "q", "u", "e", "s", "t");

-// Module 'od' - reports to "od/query"
+// Module 'od' reports to "od/query"

 sendData("query", payload);

-// Module 'ob' - reports to "ob/r"
+// Module 'ob' reports to "ob/r"

 sendData("r", payload);

-// Module 'oc' - reports to "oc/s" (and doesn't even send!)
+// Module 'oc' reports to "oc/s"

-- od: 3011ms delay before reporting
+- od: 3011ms delay

-- ob: 5011ms delay before reporting
+- ob: 5011ms delay

-- oc: 3011ms delay (but broken - never actually sends)
+- oc: 3011ms delay (but doesn’t actually send - more on this later)

-// od & oc modules: 5011ms window
+// od & oc: 5011ms window

 tapCount = ((event.x || event.y) && dateNow() - lastTime < 5011) ?
 0 : tapCount + 1;

-// ob module: 7011ms window
+// ob: 7011ms window

 tapCount = ((event.x || event.y) && dateNow() - lastTime < 7011) ?
 0 : tapCount + 1;

-// Pattern used across multiple game actions:
+// Pattern used across multiple actions

 tB = [M.FIXED_VALUE_X + t.x, M.FIXED_VALUE_Y + t.y, actionType];